Service Orchestration: Coordinating Distributed Workflows

 The orchestrator keeps track of completed steps so it knows what to compensate.
 The compensation logic lives in one place rather than scattered across services.

 Central point of failure: The orchestrator becomes critical infrastructure.
 If it goes down, workflows stall.
-Mitigate this by running multiple instances and persisting workflow state to durable storage.
+Run multiple instances and persist state to durable storage to mitigate this.

-Scalability limits: The orchestrator may become a bottleneck with too many concurrent workflows.
-Temporal and similar engines handle this by distributing workflow execution across workers.
+Scalability limits: The orchestrator can become a bottleneck.
+Temporal and similar engines distribute execution across workers to handle this.

-Latency: Each step adds network round-trips.
-Latency-sensitive workflows may need to batch steps or allow parallel execution.
+Latency: Every step means a network round-trip.
+Latency-sensitive workflows may need to batch steps or allow parallel execution where possible.

 Choosing Between Orchestration and Choreography